A theoretical view of the T-web statistical description of the cosmic web: Cosmic web abundances in the linear regime

 where $\text{erf}(z)$ is the error function $\text{erf}(z) = {2}\int_0^z e^{-t^2}dt/{\sqrt{\pi}}$ and $\text{erfc}(z)$ is the complementary error function $\text{erfc}(z) = 1 - \text{erf}(z).$

-It is then possible to perform numerical integrations and obtain the probability of each environment.
-This is illustrated in figure~\ref{fig:proba}, where the probability of the different environments as a function of redshift is shown.
-Each panel corresponds to a different Gaussian smoothing scale and displays the probability of voids, walls, filaments, and knots respectively in blue, green, yellow, and red.
-The dots are the measurements obtained from the simulation, the dashed lines represent the Gaussian prediction obtained with the formalism described in this section, and the solid lines -- which can be ignored for now -- are the predictions at next-to-leading order obtained with a Gram-Charlier expansion described in section~\ref{GC} below.
-As expected, we observe that the higher the redshift and/or the larger the smoothing scale -- and thus the closer the simulation gets to the linear regime --, the closer the Gaussian prediction to the measurements.
+It is then possible to perform numerical integrations and obtain the abundance of each environment.
+This is illustrated in Fig.~\ref{fig:proba}, where the probabilities of the different environments are shown as a function of redshift.
+Each panel corresponds to a different Gaussian smoothing scale and displays the probability of voids, walls, filaments, and knots in blue, green, yellow, and red, respectively.
+The dots are the measurements obtained from the simulation, the dashed lines represent the Gaussian prediction obtained with the formalism described in this section, and the solid lines ---which can be ignored for now--- are the predictions at next-to-leading order obtained with a Gram-Charlier expansion, which is described in section~\ref{GC}, below.
+As expected, we observe that the higher the redshift and/or the larger the smoothing scale ---and thus the closer the simulation gets to the linear regime---, the closer the Gaussian prediction to the measurements.
 At lower redshift and smaller smoothing scales, non-Gaussianities are more important and departures from the Gaussian prediction thus appear.
 Here, all probabilities are computed using a threshold $\lambda_{\rm th}={0.01}/{\sigma_\text{NL}}$ inspired from the literature (using simulations) for which the evolution of $\sigma$ with redshift and smoothing scale is given in Table~\ref{tab:sig}.
-Note that the variance used solely in the normalization of the threshold is the non-linear variance measured from the simulation.
-This allows us to have a meaningful threshold -- in terms of rarity -- even though we describe the cosmic structures in linear theory.
-Given the good agreement with the simulation already with a Gaussian theory for large enough scale and redshift, this states that the probability of environments is roughly captured by the statistics of a Gaussian field, at least for redshifts and scales that typically correspond to typical variances $\sigma \lesssim 0.1$.
+We note that the variance used solely in the normalisation of the threshold is the non-linear variance measured from the simulation.
+This allows us to have a meaningful threshold ---in terms of rarity--- even though we describe the cosmic structures in linear theory.
+Given the good agreement with the simulation already, that is, simply with Gaussian theory for sufficiently large scale and redshift, this states that the probabilities of the different environments are roughly captured by the statistics of a Gaussian field, at least for redshifts and scales that typically correspond to typical variances of $\sigma \lesssim 0.1$.
 Consequently, the redshift evolutions seen in previous works \citep{Cui_2017,Cui_2019} with a fixed threshold can be roughly understood simply as the non-linear evolution of the amplitude of fluctuations for that threshold.
-This is because a fixed threshold in non-linear densities does not correspond to a fixed "rarity" or "abundance" threshold for which the cosmic evolution would be much less important.
-This interpretation is notably valid for large enough scale and redshift.
+This is because a fixed threshold in non-linear densities does not correspond to a fixed 'rarity' or 'abundance' threshold for which the cosmic evolution would be much less important.
+This interpretation is notably valid at sufficiently large scale and redshift.
 Beyond $\sigma\sim 0.1$, such a Gaussian field approximation starts to break down.
-In the next section, we will see how one can improve the accuracy of the theoretical model with the help of Gram-Charlier corrections.
+In the following section, we show how the accuracy of the theoretical model with the help of Gram-Charlier corrections.